pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/pachctl_shell.md

 ![Pachyderm Shell list file](../../assets/images/s_pach_shell_list_file.png)

-To exit pachctl shell, press `CTRL-D`.
+To exit Pachctl Shell, press `CTRL-D`.

 ## Limitations

 Pachctl shell does not support standard UNIX commands or `kubectl` commands.
-To run them, exit the shell.
+To run them, exit Pachctl Shell or run the commands in a different terminal window.